 Defining the ‘how’.

-Defining the ‘how’ in the context of BIM implementation is simply to ask yourself, how do I plan to implement BIM?
+Defining the ‘how’ in the context of BIM implementation is simply to ask yourself, how do I plan to implement Building information modeling?
 The answer to which is likely to lead you to three other important questions.

 - Why am I taking this arduous journey to implement BIM?
 In other words, what are the goals that I wish to achieve through BIM implementation?